Principles underlying financial-statement reporting and notes

 Options and warrants: Options and warrants are contractual agreements as part of which the seller (writer) grants the acquirer, in general, the right but not the obligation, to purchase (call option) or sell (put option) a specified quantity of a financial instrument or commodity at a price agreed in advance on or prior to a stipulated date.
 The acquirer pays the seller a premium for this right.
 There are also options with more complex payment structures.
 Options can be traded over-the-counter or on regulated exchanges.
 They may also be traded in the form of a security (warrant).

 VP Bank Group has applied IFRS 9 (2010) since 1 January 2011 and has made early application of IFRS 9 (2013) since 1 January 2015.
-Should the hedging conditions be met, VP Bank Group applies hedge accounting in accordance with IFRS 9 (2013).
+Should the hedging conditions be met, VP Bank Group applies hedge accounting in accordance with IFRS 9 (2013) and IFRS 9 (2014), respectively.
+There were no changes between these two versions.

 The rules of hedge accounting can be applied voluntarily.
 Under certain conditions, the use of hedge accounting enables the risk-management activities of a company to be represented in the annual financial statements.
 This occurs through the juxta-positioning of expenses and income from hedging instruments with those from the designated underlying transactions with regard to certain risks.